-National Aeronautics and Space Administration Headquarters Washington, DC 20546-0001 FEB 2 7 2012 Reply to Alth of: Office of the Chief Technologist TO: Assistant Inspector General for Audits FROM: Chief Technologist SUBJECT: Response to OIG Draft, "Audit of NASA's Process for Transferring Technology to the Government and Private Sector" (Assignment No. A-11- 017-00) audit report e Government NASA's tech improvement Agency's tech by the formen recommenda its work to up activities wit OCT notes th by other mec Aeronautics I broadly with Technical Ma focused on re use of Reseat Federal Gove effective in th civil aeronauti appropriate th Technology t multiple prog and multiple to partnership conferences and Private Sector?
-(Assignment No. A-11-017-00).
-As the lead office for unology transfer policy and implementation, OCT is committed to continuous t in NASA's ability to effectively identify, capture, and transfer the results of the hnology investments.
-In light of the recent realignment of functions performed r Innovative Partnerships Program Office within OCT, the OIG's tions are timely and will inform OCT's forward planning efforts as it continues pdate its policies and processes in order to align NASA's technology transfer h current Agency technology priorities. nat technology transfer and commercialization also occurs throughout the Agency hanisms in addition to those covered in NPR 7500.1.
+National Aeronautics and Space Administration Headquarters Washington, DC 20546-0001 FEB 2 7 2012 Reply to Alth of: Office of the Chief Technologist TO: Assistant Inspector General for Audits FROM: Chief Technologist SUBJECT: Response to OIG Draft, "Audit of NASA's Process for Transferring Technology to the Government and Private Sector" (Assignment No. A-11- 017-00) audit report e Government NASA's tech improvement Agency's tech by the formet recommenda its work to u activities wit OCT notes th by other mec Aeronautics I broadly with Technical Mc focused on re use of Resear Federal Gove effective in tr civil aeronaut appropriate th Technology t multiple prog and multiple f the Chief Technologist (OCT) appreciates the opportunity to review the draft entitled "Audit of NASA's Process for Transferring Technology to the and Private Sector" (Assignment No. A-11-017-00).
+As the lead office for mology transfer policy and implementation, OCT is committed to continuous tin NASA's ability to effectively identify, capture, and transfer the results of the schology investments.
+In light of the recent realignment of functions performed r Innovative Partnerships Program Office within OCT, the OIG's tions are timely and will inform OCT's forward planning efforts as it continues pdate its policies and processes in order to align NASA's technology transfer h current Agency technology priorities. nat technology transfer and commercialization also occurs throughout the Agency schanisms in addition to those covered in NPR 7500.1.
 For example, NASA's Research Mission Directorate (ARMD) shares its projects extensively and the external community through publicly available publications such as emorandums and Technical Publications.
 In addition, the ARMD portfolio, seearch and development activities to address leading national challenges, makes rch Transition Teams (RTTs) formed between NASA and the FAA.
-Cited as a ernment "best practice" for technology transfer through the RTTs is the most ransition path. ransfer and commercialization activities take place across the Agency, span grams and projects, and are implemented through many different mechanisms, pathways outside of OCT's purview.
-Such pathways include, but are not limited bs, joint programs, reimbursable Space Act Agreements, presentations at an outpice to a at the
+Cited as a ernment "best practice" for technology transfer, these RTTs are extremely ransferring NASA technology to another Federal agency.
+For much of NASA's tics-related research, technology transfer through the RTTs is the most ransition path.